-The permit shall contain conditions that require monitoring, analytical, compliance certification, test method, equipment management, and statistical procedures consistent with any applicable federal requirement, including those pursuant to Sections 110(a)(2)(A),(C), and (F)(42 U.S.C.
-Sections 7401(a)(2)(A),(C), and (F): and Sections 113, 114(a)(3) and 504(b) (42 U.S.C.
-Sections 7413 and 7414(a)(3)) of the federal Clean Air Act, and 40 CFR Part 64.
+The permit shall contain conditions that require monitoring, analytical, compliance certification, test method, equipment management, and statistical procedures consistent with any applicable federal requirement, including those pursuant to sections 114(a)(3) and 504(b) of the CAA, and 40 CFR Part 64.
 Periodic monitoring shall be required as a condition to ensure that the monitoring is sufficient to yield reliable data which are representative of the source's compliance with permit conditions over the relevant time period.